 Education and children’s rights

-Religious education is not part of the public school curriculum but is often administered by private schools affiliated with a particular faith.
+Religious education is not part of the public school curriculum but is often offered by private schools affiliated with a particular faith.
+It is usually possible to opt out of these classes.
+Government subsidies are available at the same rate for both secular and religious schools.

 Family, community and society

-While Ivory Coast has been mostly spared by the phenomenon of jihadism which afflicts other Western African countries, it suffered a major terrorist attack from Al Qaeda in the Islamic Maghreb in March 2016, when gunmen shot bathers at random in the coastal town Grand Bassam, killing 19 people.
+While Ivory Coast has been mostly spared the phenomenon of jihadism which afflicts other Western African countries, it suffered a major terrorist attack from Al Qaeda in the Islamic Maghreb in March 2016, when gunmen shot bathers at random in the coastal town Grand Bassam, killing 19 people.
 The attack was denounced by several religious leaders with the High Council of Imams denouncing the ‘barbaric methods’ of the extremists.
-The Ahmadiyya Islamic Mission Community was falsely associated with the attackers by the media in the country, though they also denounced the attacks.
+Further attacks took place in 2021 on military targets killing several Ivorian soldiers.
+Islamist groups are suspected to be responsible for the attacks.

 Freedom of expression, advocacy of humanist values